Me and the Chimp: Production

 The series was created by Garry Marshall and Thomas L. Miller, both of whom are better known for their later work on Happy Days and Laverne & Shirley.
-Bessell originally refused to participate when the title was first given as the grammatically incorrect "The Chimp and I".
+Bessell originally refused to participate when the title was first given as the "grammatically incorrect" (sic) "The Chimp and I".

 The chimpanzee who portrayed Buttons was owned by veteran animal expert Lou Schumacher and was trained by Bob Rydell who was responsible for teaching the chimpanzee to perform its "acting" tasks on cue by responding to various hand and voice signals.

 Episodes

 Reception

 TV Guide listed the show at #46 on its 2002 list "The 50 Worst Shows of All Time".